 4. 'Belle' & 'Reprise'

 If there are any budding songwriters reading this, take note — this is how you begin a musical.
 Often mistakenly called 'Little Town' or 'Bonjour', 'Belle' has such a happy and catchy bounce to it that you simply can’t help but like it.

 Howard Ashman and Alan Menken thought that it would be the song that got them sacked from the picture, but only a madman would have booted them off the project.
 Concisely setting the scene, Belle tells us everything that we need to know about our heroine’s life, in a bright and funny way following that brilliantly prophetic prologue.

-Coupled with the defiance and yearning of the Reprise, overlooking a gorgeously realized pastoral scene, we get to see the different facets of Belle, from her bookishness to her fierce independence.
-No wonder she is such a beloved Disney princess!
+In this defiant and yearning song, we get to see the different facets of Belle, from her bookishness to her fierce independence.
+No wonder she is such a beloved #Disney princess!